 My dad and I live in an airport.
 That’s because we don’t have a home and the airport is better than the streets.

 Andrew and his father live in an airport.
-Even though Andrew’s father works part time as a janitor in an office, he doesn’t make enough to afford the apartment they had before mom died.
+Even though Andrew’s father works part-time as a janitor in an office, he doesn’t make enough to afford the apartment they had before mom died.
 This is a sad story about the bleakness of being homeless.
-The only bright spot is the bird that Andrew spots that is able to escape the airport and fly free.
+The only bright spot is the bird that Andrew spots is able to escape the airport and fly free.
 It gives him hope that one day he will do the same. [picture book, ages 6 and up]

 A Haitian Story of Hope: Sélavi: That is Life: by Youme Landowne